Published in WorldNetDaily — June, 2018

-Earlier this year none other than our former U.S. Attorney General Loretta Lynch presented her plea on the Internet to coalesce a unified violent opposition to the Presidency of Donald Trump.
+Not many months after Trump was inaugurated, none other than our former U.S. Attorney General Loretta Lynch presented her plea on the Internet to coalesce a unified violent opposition to the Presidency of Donald Trump.

 “They’ve marched.
 They’ve bled.
 Yes, some of them have died.
 This is hard.
 Every good thing is.
 We have done this before; we can do this again.”

 Sadly, however, this call to “resist” our duly elected President with violence did not end with Ms. Lynch.
 Other people in the public eye – people of fame — have also suggested to the public that they too support Ms. Lynch’s “resistance.”
 Robert De Niro declared he would like to see President Trump punched in the face, and Mickey Rourke has suggested he would have him beat with a baseball bat.

 Other celebrities, however, have openly pushed their hatred of President Trump to another level.
 They have blatantly let us all know that, for them, the President’s death — i.e. assassination — would be something they would be delighted to see come to pass.
 Consider only the following more glaring examples:

 - Charlie Sheen tweets to his over 12 million followers that he would hope for God to kill the President;

 - Celebrity Chef Anthony Bourdain told millions of TMZ viewers he would prefer the President be poisoned;

 - Madonna suggested to America a bomb might work;